Planning Obligations SPD

 *The tariff is subject to indexation and change following annual review.

-Suitable Alternative Natural Greenspace (SANG)
+Suitable Alternative Natural Greenspace (SANGs)

 Following Cabinet approval on 18th April 2024, the Council has adopted a new Natural Greenspace Improvement Strategy serves as a strategic SANGs mitigation measure for the borough.
-It provides a pipeline of specific SANGs projects in parks (Roding Valley, Claybury Park, Hainault Forest Country Park and Fairlop Waters Country Park) which are designed to improve access to and through the four parks.
+It provides a pipeline of specific SANGs projects in parks (Roding Valley Park, Claybury Park, Hainault Forest Country Park and Fairlop Waters Country Park) which are designed to improve access to and through the four parks.

 The Natural Greenspace Improvement Strategy introduces a new SANGs payment tariff of £1892.20* per new net residential dwelling falling within the 0-6.2km Zone of Influence of Epping Forest in Redbridge, in addition to an administration fee (see below).
 The payments will be triggered on commencement of the development.